altkaye/ShogibanJS/README.md

 # ShogibanJS

-Shogi board made in javascript
+Shogi board for modern browsers, made in Javascript. legacy browsers and low spec pc? just throw it away.

+# Usage

+it's written in index.html

 # Depends on these Libraries